lcreteig/sacc-tDCS/doc/tDCS_blinding/tDCS_blinding.md

 The tDCS device was preprogrammed with the stimulation parameters such that the study was double-blind: neither the experimenter nor the subjects knew which stimulation type was applied in which session.

 The coding scheme was changed after 10 subjects, because the device had to be reprogrammed to remain compatible with another tDCS experiment that was run at the same time.
+It was changed again after 15 subjects, because the experimenter analyzed the data intermittently and therefore was deblinded.

 The coding was as follows (for details, see below).
 In subjects 1-10: